jasminehong2392/hongljasmine-recipes/README.md

 ## Introduction

-For our analysis, we chose to explore what types of recipes tend to have the most calories and we chose to predict the ratings of food using modeling.
-Our analysis is helpful for readers who are looking for a recipe that fits their dietary goals.
-This is a greal tool for people who are looking for a tasty recipe that is also within their calorie goal.
-Calorie is a unit of energy that every person needs in order to function.
-People are always trying to find recipes that diet friendly and good tasting.
+Our analysis explores which types of recipes are more likely to be high in calories and to predict recipe ratings.
+This information is valuable for individuals seeking rasty recipes that align with their dietary goals.
+By identifying these trends, we provide a useful tool for those looking for flavorful recipes that are also within their calorie limits.
+Calories are essential units of energy required for bodily functions.Our analysis helps people find diet-friendly and tasty recipes."

 The two csv datasets we are working with are Raw Recipes and Raw Interactions.
 Raw_Recipes contains recipes and Raw_interactions contains the reviews and ratings submitted for the recipes in RAW_recipes.
 Both of the recipes are from Food.com.Food.com is a digital brand and media platform that features a large collection of recipes that are submitted, rated, and reviewed by foodies including home cooks, celebrity chefs, and shows.
 These data sets only contain data posted since 2008